Meet the Governors

 Committee: Curriculum, Performance and Standards

-I have been working in both Key Stage1 and 2 at Mellor for 4 years.
-I currently teach in Year 4.
+I have been working in both Key Stage1 and 2 at Mellor for the past 8 years.
+I currently teach in Year 3 and I am the Lower Key Stage 1, Associate Assistant Headteacher.
 As a member of the governing body, I feel that I can provide the governors information on the day to day life of the school and share the thoughts of children and staff.

 Committee: Serving on all committees